EnterpriseTrainingCenter/sW2019/Instructions/Labs/Powershell-5.md

     Examine the PowerShell transcript of server DHCP.
 The transcript should include the Get-Service cmdlet as well as the Get-ChildItem command.

-## Exercise 3: Deep Script Logging
+## Exercise 3: Deep script logging

 ### Introduction